 7).
 You make the news

 No, not your personally (providing the Christmas party doesn’t get too out of hand), but it’s up to you to create a story.
 This might involve something said during an interview, the results of a press conference or the accumulation of a few opinions.
 It’s very rare that a fully formed lead lands in your lap so always be on the look out.
 Think about things from all angles, you’d be surprised at what could be relevant.
-On the same vein, it’s also your job to make something interesting.
-This is more for trade publications, but sometimes you might have to write an ad-supported feature that has every reason to be achingly inane.
+It’s also your job to make something interesting.
+This is more relevant for trade publications, but sometimes you might have to write an ad-supported feature that has every reason to be achingly inane.
 Don’t switch off straight away just because money is involved.
 We all need to get paid so make the best of it that you can – you never know what you might discover.

 8).
 Many mistakes are inevitable